dbaarda/LightLdapd/README.rst

 also configure nss_ldap on the client machines to bind as the rootuser with the ``rootbinddn`` setting so root (and only root)on the clients can read shadow data.

+Using ``-R chroot`` means lightldapd can be run in a chroot jail isolated from the host system with a completely different NSS/PAM setup and users.
+The chroot must include everything to configure nss and pam correctly, including all the required pam modules and libraries.
+The rootuser, runuser, and cert paths are all resolved and read before switching to the chroot, so must exist on the host system.
+The certs should not be in the chroot, but the rootuser and runuser should and must have the same userids.
+Logging is initialized before switching to the chroot so it will log to the host system and doesn't need anything configured in the chroot.
+The chroot must have permissions for runuser configured correctly for access to ``/etc/shadow`` as described above.

 To enable TLS support you specify a cert file with the ``-C`` option, and optionally a certificate authority chain file with the ``-A``